masoncashews/rundeck-aws/Readme.md

 * This is a multi stage docker file, because we have to compile an open source GO program for the SSO requirement.
 * Use `golang:1.17.2` to build https://github.com/masoncashews/vouch-proxy-rundeck
   * This is a fork of https://github.com/vouch to allow for customer qualifiers of claims values.  *Vouch qualifies all claims with " which Rundeck doesn't like.*
-* From there it copies the compiled application to an image that starts with a base of `rundeck/rundeck:3.4.3`
+* From there it copies the compiled application to an image that starts with a base of `rundeck/rundeck:<some tag>`
 * It installs components required for Rundeck and SSO including:
   * nginx
   * python